South Dakota Democratic Party: History

 The Democrats won South Dakota's first U.S. Senate election by popular vote, held in 1914, with their first statewide elected official, Edwin S. Johnson.
 This was their first success since William Jennings Bryan successfully campaigned (a novelty at the time) for the state's electoral votes in 1896 with help from an agrarian crisis.
 Nevertheless, it was not until the sweeping elections of 1932 that the Democratic Party took firm control as the party of the New Deal.
 With supermajorities in the state legislature and control of the governorship, the Democrats were able to set about securing newly available federal aid, replacing property tax with income and sales taxes, and instituting unemployment insurance.

 While Democrats managed only one solid two-year election cycle in the 40s and 50s, a young two-term House member and Kennedy administration veteran with a strong understanding of agricultural policy, George McGovern, changed the party's fortunes when he squeaked out a win against incumbent Joe Foss in 1962's Senate election.
 An ardent opponent of the Vietnam War, McGovern's popularity and profile were on an upward trajectory that would only be shadowed by his presidential run in 1972.
 Despite his landslide loss to Republican incumbent Richard Nixon, he continued to serve in the U.S. Senate for nine more years as his party came to power at the state level.

-Forty years after the New Dealers had brokered a tenuous, short-lived agreement with the farmers and workers of South Dakota and ninety years after The Boy Orator of the Platte wooed voters on his "Whirlwind through the Midwest", the Democrats were back.
-This time, they rode two decades of failed farm politics and favorite son McGovern's election bid to a slim one seat majority in the Senate, even slimmer tie breaking control in the House and a re-election win by Governor Richard F. Kneip.
-An electronic voterbase and superior get-out-the-vote operation helped many overcome long-time Republican incumbents who had become lethargic campaigners.
+Following the New Dealers tenuous agreement with the farmers and workers of South Dakota and The Boy Orator of the Platte's persuasion of voters on his "Whirlwind through the Midwest", the South Dakota Democratic Party surged in numbers.
+This time, they used two decades of farm politics and McGovern's election bid to gain a one-seat majority in the Senate and an even slimmer tie-breaking control in the House.
+This strategy also brought SD Democrats a re-election win by Governor Richard F. Kneip.
+An electronic voter base and get-out-the-vote operation helped many Democrats overcome long-time Republican incumbents.

 At about the same time in 1968, South Dakota Democrats gained a relatively small but increasingly active voting group when the Indian Civil Rights Act was passed.
 Since then, the state has created house districts 28A (in 1996) and 26A (in 2012) as majority-minority districts.

 Since their heyday in the seventies, South Dakota Democrats have since seen their influence decline in the state.
 Currently, 31% of South Dakota voters are registered as Democrats compared to 46% registered as Republicans, and only 11 of 105 state house and senate delegates are Democrats.